IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 # Preprocessing

-In this section, we cover steps 4 and 5 in the list given at the beginning.
+In this section, we cover Steps 4 and 5 in the list given at the beginning.
 This job is done by [TensorFlow Extended], which is a library for building machine-learning pipelines.
 Internally, it relies on [Apache Beam] as a language for defining pipelines.
 Once a pipeline is created, it can be executed using an